unicef/hope-country-workspace/docs/src/data_cleaning_updates.md

 Allows the user to see the raw, unprocessed data of the selected record.
 This can be useful for debugging or reviewing the exact stored values before applying further modifications.
+Stored pictures are shown as thumbnails together with the identifier of the stored file.